Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HID.md

-    ////WIP

 # HID Support

+HID ("Human interface device") is a [specification](https://www.usb.org/hid) to describe peripheral user input devices connected to computers via USB or Bluetooth.
+HID is commonly used to implement devices such as Gamepads, Joysticks, Racing Wheels, etc.

-[HIDs](https://www.usb.org/hid) (both via USB and via Bluetooth) are directly supported on Windows, MacOS, and UWP.
+HIDs (both via USB and via Bluetooth) are directly supported by the input system on Windows, MacOS, and UWP.
 On other platforms, HIDs may be supported but not delivered through HID-specific APIs (example: on Linux, gamepad and joystick HIDs are supported through SDL; other HIDs are not supported).

 Every HID comes with a descriptor that describes the device.
 The descriptor of a HID can be browsed through from the input debugger by pressing the "HID Descriptor" button in the device debugger window.
+The HID descriptor specifies the type of the device (by reporting entry numbers in the [HID usage tables](https://www.usb.org/document-library/hid-usage-tables-112)), and a list of all controls on the device, along with their data ranges and usages.

 ![HID Descriptor](Images/HIDDescriptor.png)